obonaventure/cnp3/book/preface.rst

 This open textbook aims at filling the gap between the open-source implementations and the open-source network specifications by providing a detailed but pedagogical description of the key principles that guide the operation of the Internet.
 The book is released under a `creative commons licence <http://creativecommons.org/licenses/by-sa/3.0/>`_.
 Such an open-source license is motivated by two reasons.
 The first is that we hope that this will allow many students to use the book to learn computer networks.
 The second is that I hope that other teachers will reuse, adapt and improve it.
 Time will tell if it is possible to build a community of contributors to improve and develop the book further.
 As a starting point, the first release contains all the material for a one-semester first upper undergraduate or a graduate networking course.

-.. sidebar:: How to contribute ?
+.. note:: How to contribute ?

  Like any open-source project, the future of `Computer Networking Principles, Protocols and Practice` will depend on its contributors.
+Most of the text has been written by `Olivier Bonaventure`_. `Laurent Vanbever`_, `Virginie Van den Schriek`_, `Damien Saucez`_ and `Mickael Hoerdt`_.

-The development of the textbook is managed through a trac platform at http://scm.info.ucl.ac.be/trac/cnp3 .
+ The development of the textbook is managed through a trac platform at https://scm.info.ucl.ac.be/trac/cnp3 .
 You can contribute to the project by :

-  - send comments, suggestions or bug reports  by filing `tickets <https://scm.info.ucl.ac.be/trac/cnp3/newticket>`_ or via the CNP3 mailing list at https://listes-2.sipr.ucl.ac.be/sympa/subscribe/cnp3
+  - sending comments, suggestions or bug reports  by filing `tickets <https://scm.info.ucl.ac.be/trac/cnp3/newticket>`_ or via the CNP3 mailing list at https://listes-2.sipr.ucl.ac.be/sympa/subscribe/cnp3
   - proposing new exercices on the `CNP3 mailing list <https://listes-2.sipr.ucl.ac.be/sympa/subscribe/cnp3>`_
   - proposing new sections or chapters on the `CNP3 mailing list <https://listes-2.sipr.ucl.ac.be/sympa/subscribe/cnp3>`_

- A stable release of the textbook will be issued at least once per year on http://inl.info.ucl.ac.be/CNP3 and the development version will always be available from http://scm.info.ucl.ac.be/trac/cnp3
+ A stable release of the textbook will be issued at least once per year on http://inl.info.ucl.ac.be/CNP3 and the development version will always be available from https://scm.info.ucl.ac.be/trac/cnp3